1928 Triumph NSD, registered January 1929, my first Triumph.

 On my bike, the spring that loads the camshaft had gone soft and allowed the cams to wander about and giving the knob an inconclusive feel.
 I obtained a new spring [I’ll add details later] and this mechanism now works beautifully; it really does aid starting.

 The carburettor is an AMAC 25MDX, 7/8” bore.
-Consulting the fuzzy reprinted Replacement Parts Catalogue, 1929 Models, Ref No. Book 1159, this is correct for the bike (the engine persists in running rich and sooting the plug, I’ll come back to this).
+Consulting the fuzzy reprinted Replacement Parts Catalogue, 1929 Models, Ref No. Book 1159, this is correct for the bike.
+The engine persists in running rich and sooting the plug; this is an ongoing investigation.
+I progressively dropped the needle till I got to the lowest setting but then starting became very difficult.
+Raising the needle up one notch has fixed the starting problem.
+Now, with everything carefully adjusted, I need a run to see how rich it’s running.

 The Petrol Tank